Cystitis in Females Treatment & Management

 Consequently, evolving practice seeks to achieve good symptom control for uncomplicated acute cystitis while reducing antibiotic use.
 For example, European practice increasingly includes the option of offering a 48-hour delayed antibiotic prescription to be used at the patient's discretion.[22]

 The first-choice agents for treatment of uncomplicated acute cystitis in women include nitrofurantoin monohydrate/macrocrystals, trimethoprim-sulfamethoxazole (TMP-SMX), or fosfomycin.
-Beta-lactam antibiotics may be used when other recommended agents cannot be used.[23, 24] Fosfomycin and nitrofurantoin monohydrate/macrocrystals should be avoided in patients with possible early pyelonephritis.[23]
-Fluoroquinolones are typically reserved for complicated cystitis.
+Beta-lactam antibiotics may be used when other recommended agents cannot be used.
+[2, 3] Fosfomycin and nitrofurantoin monohydrate/macrocrystals should be avoided in patients with possible early pyelonephritis.
+[2] Fluoroquinolones typically are reserved for complicated cystitis.

 Resistance to TMP-SMX has been associated with concomitant resistance to other antibiotics.
 Because of the importance of maintaining the effectiveness of TMP-SMX for treatment of serious infections, German national guidelines no longer recommend this agent as first-line empiric treatment for uncomplicated cystitis.[24]

-On average, women with cystitis who receive effective antibiotic treatment experience severe symptoms for somewhat longer than 3 days.[10]
-Complete resolution of symptoms may require approximately 6 days.
-Features that have been associated with a more prolonged course include a history of somatization, previous cystitis, urinary frequency, and more severe symptoms at baseline.[10]
-Patients who respond to antibiotics do not require follow-up urine cultures.
+On average, women with cystitis who receive effective antibiotic treatment experience severe symptoms for somewhat longer than 3 days.
+[14] Complete resolution of symptoms may require approximately 6 days.
+Features associated with a more prolonged course include a history of somatization, previous cystitis, urinary frequency, and more severe symptoms at baseline.
+[14] Patients who respond to antibiotics do not require follow-up urine cultures.

 German investigators reported that symptomatic treatment with ibuprofen (400 mg 3 times daily) did not prove to be inferior to antibiotic treatment with ciprofloxacin.[26]
 This randomized, controlled pilot trial in 79 women with uncomplicated acute cystitis found no significant difference in symptom resolution between the 2 groups.
 A notable but statistically insignificant difference was that 33.3% of patients in the ibuprofen group and 18% in the ciprofloxacin group required secondary antibiotic treatment.